 Lots of it!

 We often get so caught up styling our hair that we forget to care for it too.
 From knot outs to blow outs, our beautiful curls and coils need moisture to remain healthy, shiny and long.
 Curly hair is prone to dryness and breakage so it’s important to keep it moisturized.
+There are plenty of hair treatment options available (Check out Consumers Advocate for the latest reviews), but for the most part folks are turning towards leave-in products and moisturizers to care for their hair.

 So how do I moisturize my hair?